Two students sitting in front of a computer discussing

 Do I need to submit a General GRE/GATE Test score?

-Within the European Higher Education Area, the European Credit Transfer and Accumulation System (ECTS) lets us compare different degrees easily.
-For candidates with degrees from other countries, the additional information from the GRE or GATE scores helps us to process and compare the applications.
+The European Credit Transfer and Accumulation System (ECTS) from the European Higher Education Area lets us compare different degrees easily.
+For candidates with degrees from other countries, the additional information from the GRE or GATE scores helps us to compare the applications.

 Is there an age limit for applicants?